SeaQL/seaql.github.io/SeaORM/docs/05-migration/01-setting-up-migration.md

 ## Migration Table

-A table named "seaql_migrations" will be created in your database to keep track the applied migrations.
+A table named `seaql_migrations` will be created in your database to keep track the applied migrations.
 It will be created automatically when you run the migration.

 ```rust
 #[derive(Clone, Debug, PartialEq, DeriveEntityModel)]